syn990/SYN-OS/readme.md

     - **loopback.cfg:** Configuration for loopback booting.
     - **grub.cfg:** General GRUB configuration.

-#### Auto-Start Properties

-- SYN-OS embraces "Terminal By Design," starting in a tty and optionally employing an X session through `xinitrc`, invoked by executing `startx`.
-Basic compositing with transparency and shadows operates alongside openbox.

 #### Building the ISO

 To manually build the ISO: